Nbharti67/Sales_Insight_Using_Tableau/README.md

 - IT

 ## End Result
-An automated dashboard providing quick and latest sales insights in order to support data-driven decision making
+An automated dashboard providing quick and latest sales and profit insights in order to support data-driven decision making

 ## Success Criteria
 - Dashboards uncovering sales order insights with the latest data available